mstrperson/Processing-Sprite/lessons/teaching_philosophy.md

 ## Core Commitments

-### 1. Students are people to be addressed, not products to be processed.
+### 1. I address students as people, and I refuse to process them as products.

 Every pedagogical decision I make rests on this.
-A student sitting in front of me is a person with an existing way of knowing, an existing relationship to their own intelligence, and an existing sense of whether the adults around them take them seriously — not a vessel to be filled, a metric to be improved, or a transcript to be built.
+A student sitting in front of me is a person — with an existing way of knowing, an existing relationship to their own intelligence, and an existing sense of whether the adults around them take them seriously.
+A vessel to be filled, a metric to be improved, a transcript to be built: those are the school's categories, and I work outside them.

 This means I write *to* students and families, not *about* them.
 It means feedback is addressed to a thinker, not applied to a performance.
 It means advisory letters are portraits, not summaries.
 And it means that when I design an assignment or a rubric, the first question I ask is: does this treat the student as an agent, or as a subject?

 The banking model of education — Paulo Freire's term for the practice of depositing pre-formed knowledge into passive students — is pedagogically weak and a form of disrespect.
 I do not practice it, and I do not design systems that require it.

-### 2. Knowing comes through building, not through receiving.
+### 2. Knowing comes through building.

 I was trained in the constructionist tradition — Seymour Papert's extension of Piaget's constructivism — which holds that people learn most durably when they construct knowledge through the act of making something shareable.
 The thing made can be a physical object, a piece of writing, a solution to a problem, a performance, an argument.
 What matters is that the student had to bring something into existence that did not exist before, and had to reckon with what it actually did rather than what they thought it would.

 This shapes my lesson design at every level.
 I favor process over product as the site of learning.
 I build in failure as a feature rather than a flaw.
-I use rubrics that reward demonstrated thinking, not just demonstrated compliance.
+I build rubrics that reward demonstrated thinking over demonstrated compliance.
 I structure feedback so that a student's next move is to revise and resubmit, not to file and forget.

-The corollary: I do not teach to a ceiling.
-Rules-based reasoning — the ability to apply given procedures to expected problems — is a foundation, not a destination.
-Above that ceiling sits judgment: the capacity to act well in situations the rules did not anticipate.
+The corollary: I teach past the ceiling.
+Rules-based reasoning — the ability to apply given procedures to expected problems — is the foundation, and judgment is the building that goes up on top of it: the capacity to act well in situations the rules did not anticipate.
 Developing judgment requires exposure to genuine ambiguity, tolerance for sitting with unresolved problems, and repeated practice at making a reasoned call and then examining what happened.
-I design for that, not just for the foundation.
+I design for the whole structure, foundation and building both.

 ### 3. The goal is a learner who does not need me.